nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][ ] Submit CS2100 Assignment (by: Sep 10 2023)
-Now you have x tasks in the list. _(x is for the total number of tasks in the list)_
+Now you have 2 tasks in the list.
 ```

 ### `event` - Adds an event task to the task list.
 Has to be followed up with a String.